Criteria for Admission

 - Please ensure your child is equipped with basic stationery as he/she will be required to fully participate during the school day.

-Please bring your child to the Reception area before 07:40 and arrange to collect your child from the Reception area at the end of the school day.
+Please bring your child to reception before 7:40 and please arrange to collect your child from reception at the end of the school day.

-3.6 Feedback meeting with principal & therapist / physiologist
+3.6 Feedback meeting with Principal & Therapists / Physiologist

 At the end of the week’s visit, the Principal, Teacher and Therapists will meet and review placement based on the following: